hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/19-how-faridun-sent-minuchihr-to-fight-tur-and-salm.md

 And bade prince Minuchihr to pass the frontier

-2l6

-v.
-105 Toward the desert, thus advising him :
+Toward the desert, thus advising him :

 > A youth predestined to be fortunate
 >